 After honing her craft with the Florida Attorney General's Office, attorney Thompson worked in private practice representing parties in workers compensation matters, criminal appeals, civil appeals, civil litigation, and family appeals.
 Ms. Thompson worked briefly at the Fulton County District Attorney's Office.
 Upon her return to Florida, she worked at a private law firm which handled cases involving medical malpractice, personal injury, and limited appeals.
 From there she joined the Office of the Public Defender in Tampa where she served as a supervisor of the Appellate Division, represented clients in Baker Act proceedings, and handled post-conviction matters.

 After practicing law for more than twenty-five years, Ms. Thompson decided to focus her practice on the most rewarding work she performs as a lawyer - appellate cases.
 Having attended law school because of her interest in constitutional law, she continues to pursue work related to constitutional claims, civil liberties, disability rights, education rights, and individual property rights.
-In addition to appeals, Ms. Thompson provides litigation support to trial lawyers.
+In addition to appeals, Ms. Thompson provides litigation support to trial lawyers, she is an arbitrator with the American Arbitration Association Consumer Panel and a Florida Family Law Certified Mediator.

 IN THE COMMUNITY